ivy-llc/ivy/docs/overview/design/building_blocks.rst

    :align: center
    :width: 75%

-For all existing ML frameworks, the functional API is the backbone which underpins all higher level functions and classes.
+For all existing ML frameworks, the functional API is the backbone that underpins all higher level functions and classes.
 This means that under the hood, any code can be expressed as a composition of ops in the functional API.
 The same is true for Ivy.
 Therefore, when compiling the graph with Ivy, any higher-level classes or extra code which does not directly contribute towards the computation graph is excluded.